-The drive inside the park was on a hard sort of a tar road almost all the way to the end except the last 7 km to the pan that you drive on a very bad and sandy road.
+The drive inside the park was on a hard sort of tar road except for the last 7 km to the pan where you drive on a very bad and sandy road.
 For this part, you’ll need a 4×4 car.
 Our Terios made it to and back but a couple of times we were really worried that we’d get stuck there.
 If you’re not sure about your car or your off-road driving skills it’s better to park your car there and take a shuttle to the pan.
-The return shuttle costs NAD 180/US$ 12 per person.

 More details on the highlights of the Namib desert you can find in our detailed guide to Sossusvlei.

-The drive is on the gravel road almost all the way to Swakopmund, except the last 30 km on the tar road.
+The drive is on the gravel road almost to Swakopmund, except for the last 30 km on the tar road.
 The drive to Swakopmund is quite beautiful.
-The landscape changes from small canyon-like rock formations to dry flats and sand dunes.
+The landscape changes from small canyon-like rock formations to dry flats and dunes.

 Before you start driving towards Swakopmund check your tires and petrol.
 If you need any help there is a tire repair place at Sesriem and a petrol station.

-If you spend a lot of time driving around the Sossusvlei and don’t feel like driving all the way to Swakopmund you can stop at Solitaire, which is about 80 km from Sesriem.
+If you spend a lot of time driving around the Sossusvlei and don’t feel like driving to Swakopmund you can stop at Solitaire, which is about 80 km from Sesriem.
 There are a couple of lodges, campsites, and restaurants in the area.
-The Solitaire lodge offers comfortable AC cabins with stunning views of the Namib desert that can be booked online.
-For a more budget option, you can rent a cabin at Soft Adventure Camp, 20 km before Solitaire.
+The Solitaire Lodge offers comfortable AC cabins with stunning views of the Namib desert that can be booked online.

 Solitaire is a great place to stop for lunch or coffee.
 There is a bakery that makes fresh bread and pastry.
 Solitaire is another old car spot on the road trip.
 There are several rusted cars for taking photos.